-We’ve all heard the old adage that on particularly warm summer days, it could be hot enough to fry an egg right on the sidewalk.
+We’ve all heard the old saying that on particularly warm summer days, it could be hot enough to fry an egg right on the sidewalk.
 But sometimes it feels like we could do the same right on our car dashboards, too.

-Depending on where you live and how long your car has been sitting, it’s internal temperature could skyrocket to more than 120°F, though with no air flow, feels even hotter than that!
+Depending on where you live and how long your car has been sitting, its internal temperature could skyrocket to more than 120°F, though with no air flow, feels even hotter than that!

 Luckily, there are a few things you can do to help alleviate the hot air in your car, and prevent the dreaded seat or steering wheel burn on your skin.

 Keep them cracked

 You might be hesitant to crack your windows (and we get it, it basically like putting out a welcome mat for bugs) but it can make a big difference in generating air flow into your car.
 Just be mindful of the amount of space you leave—it should be smaller than your arm—and make sure there are no storms on the horizon.